Eating Disorders Overview

 Starvation can cause serious hormonal changes, which may have severe health consequences.
 Hormones affected include:

 Bone density loss in women is mainly due to low estrogen levels that occur with anorexia.
 Other biologic factors in anorexia also may contribute to bone density loss, including high levels of stress hormones (which impair bone growth) and low levels of calcium, certain growth factors, and DHEA (a weak male hormone).
 Weight gain, unfortunately, does not completely restore bone.
-Only achieving regular menstruation as soon as possible can protect against permanent bone density loss.
+Only achieving regular menstruation can protect against permanent bone density loss.
 The longer the eating disorder persists the more likely the bone density loss will be permanent.

 Testosterone levels decline in boys as they lose weight, which also can affect their bone density.
 In boys with anorexia, weight restoration produces some catch-up growth, but it may not produce full growth.